soarbear/Binance_triangle_arbitrage_bot/README.md

 # Description:
 Proof-of-concept bot finding and trading triangle arbitrage on Binance.
+It is NOT the bot making money.
 # Requirements:
 1. Python3.6 or above<br>
 2. API of Python-Binance<br>